 Turn your eyes skyward or take a few moments to scan the Mississippi River right now and you are likely to see flocks of American White Pelicans flying high on air currents or bobbing lightly on river waves.
-Thousands of the migrating birds have landed in the Meeting of the Great Rivers on their way south to the Gulf Coast and Mexico.
+Thousands of the migrating birds have landed in the Meeting of the Great Rivers on their way north to their summer homes in the Great Plains.

 "We usually see the pelicans come through here in September and early October," said Julie Watson, education manager at the Audubon Center at Riverlands in West Alton.
 The Center is located along the Mississippi River.
 The birds migrate through the area, also known as the Mississippi Flyway, in the pring on their way north and in the fall going south.

 Flocks of White Pelicans have been spotted at Two Rivers National Wildlife Refuge in Brussels, at Ellis Bay at the Riverlands Center, along the Mississippi River and at Horseshoe Lake State Park in southern Madison County.

 In the past, visitors to the Riverlands Audubon Center have reported counts of more than 1,000 pelicans, according to Riverlands Center Director Ken Bucholz.
 "That means there's a lot of food here for the pelicans," he said.
 He pointed out that the center's location in the middle of the Mississippi Flyway means most of North America's migrating birds come through the region in the spring and fall each year.
 American White Pelicans are carnivorous.
 Their diet consists of fish and crustaceans.

 "The Mississippi Flyway is really the migrating birds super highway," Bucholz said.